Next to "Is there hardwood under that carpet?" the second-most-popular question among homeowners must be: "Can I take

 If the closet wall has a "jog," as shown in the picture, it most certainly is not load-bearing.
 So, the front and side of the closet can both be taken down.

 Basement walls are a tricky issue.
 Some of the walls may be absolutely critical to the structural integrity of your house, while other walls may be partition walls that bear no loads from above.

 Let's start with the "No" part.
-Most basements have a support structure which helps bear the loads of the house's first floor above.
+Most basements have a support structure which helps bear the load of the house's first floor above.
 So, it's not a question of "Does the house have supporting columns and beams?"
 The question is, "Where are they?"
 Suffice to say, you do not want to remove anything related to the support of the floor above.

 If the column is a 4x4, it's almost certainly load-bearing.
 No one will construct a partition wall from 4x4s.

 Can I Take Down an Interior Wall Running the Length of the House?

 If your interior wall runs the length of the house--and equally bisects the house--chances are that this wall is load-bearing.
 If it's a basement wall, the chances are higher.

 Can I Take Down a Wall Running the Width of a House?

 Walls running width-wise are better candidates for removal than walls running length-wise.

 In many houses, it is difficult to determine width and length at a glance.
 Length means running perpendicular to the rafters.
 Width means running parallel to the rafters.

 Yes, in many cases.
 Partition walls in attics may be identified because they are nailed directly to the floor and have vertical studs every sixteen inches.